snotskie/ttrpg/site/src/playing.md

 This way, even if the Defender rolls low, they still win the Contest if the Attacker fails to meet the target.

-### Group Contests
+### Group Checks and Contests

 Sometimes characters want to complete actions together as a group.
+One way is to provide Help to one character leading the action.
+Another is for each character to attempt the action, using the median of their rolls.

 If multiple characters are Attackers together in a Contest, then they each perform their respective rolls and the median of their results is used to determine the group’s shared result.